JakubTabor/Language_model_Pipeline/Description/README.md

 # I can load also (trained small model in Spanish language), as (es_core_news_sm)
 * I change my text into spaninh version and start (for loop on it)
-* It's not yet perfect but it catch some informations, because it's small model trained on lesser number of words
+* It's not yet perfect but it catch some informations
+* Because it's small model trained on lesser number of words
 # Now to my blank pipeline I gonna add solo "ner" and put this same text as previous to process
 # I gonna put with names of persons and names of cities, the task of my model will be to extract exactly this informations from the text
 # So I load "small model in english", put text into model and create empty list for "proper nouns"